MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-styles.md

     ![List of styles.](media/styles.png "List of styles")

-Here's a list of the styles that are included in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] and information about when to use each.
+Here's a list of the styles included in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] and information about when to use each.

 | Style | Purpose | How it appears to the operator |
 |---|---|---|